scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The following constraints MUST hold for each certificate in the `certificates` field of the TRC payload:

 - Each certificate MUST be unique in the sequence of certificates.
-That is, each certificate must appear only once in the `certificates` field.
+That is, each certificate MUST NOT appear more than once in the `certificates` field.
 - The `issuer` / `serialNumber` pair for each certificate MUST be unique.
 - If an ISD-AS number is present in the distinguished name of the certificate, this ISD number MUST be equal to the ISD number of the TRC (which is defined in the `iD` field (see [](#id)).
 - Every certificate MUST have a validity period that fully contains the validity period of this TRC.
 That is, the `notBefore` date of this TRC's validity period MUST be equal to or later than the certificate's `notBefore` date, and the `notAfter` date of this TRC's validity period MUST be before or equal to the certificate's `notAfter` date.